This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Not this dog!

-Tenor had a bout with diarrhea yesterday, and I spent all morning trying to find the perfect combination of human foods that he would eat.
+Tenor had diarrhea yesterday, and I spent all morning trying to find the perfect combination of human foods that he would eat.

 - Cooked white rice – no go.
-My dog wouldn’t touch it.
+He wouldn’t touch it.

 - Scrambled egg – nope.
 Not having that either.

-- Canned pumpkin – ah hah!
+- Canned pumpkin – ah ha!
 He was interested at first, but then no way.